Kaminate/tac/docs/index.md

 ## to const ref or pass by value

-Should Tac::StringView be passed by `const StringView&` or by `StringView`?
+Tac::StringView should be passed by value (`StringView`) instead of const ref (`const StringView&`)

-According to the internet, the pass by reference may involve
-- taking an address/dereferencing
+- The argument can be passed through a register
+- A reference introduces indirection when loading member variables
+- A reference prevents const optimization, (const vars can be still changed by other threads)
-- pointer aliasing with other parameters
+- Prevents pointer aliasing with other parameters
-- memory being reloaded even though the variable is const, the variable behind may possibly change whereas the pass by value can fit the data in cpu registers.

-On the otherhand, the pass by reference means we can forward declare our type and possbly compile faster.
-A contrived example on godbolt shows the same assembly, but the example may have been contrived.

 ---